A Wide Orbit Exoplanet OGLE-2012-BLG-0838Lb: Microlensing models

-After considering the static binary-lens model, we tried to include the microlensing parallax effect.
-It is described by a 2D vector $\pmb{\pi_\E}$, whose amplitude is equal to the relative lens-source parallax divided by $\theta_\E$.
+After considering the static binary-lens model, we attempted to include the microlensing parallax effect.
+Microlensing parallax is described by a 2D vector $\pmb{\pi_\E}$, whose amplitude is equal to the relative lens-source parallax divided by $\theta_\E$.
 If both $\theta_\E$ and $\pmb{\pi_\E}$ are measured, then both the lens mass ($M$) and distance ($D_l$) are measured directly \citep{gould00b}:

-where $\kappa = 4G/({\rm AU}c^2) = 8.14~{\rm mas~M_{\odot}^{-1}}$ is a constant, and $D_s$ is the source distance.
-The annual microlensing parallax breaks the assumption that the source motion is rectilinear.
+where $\kappa = 4{\rm G}/({\rm AU}\,{\rm c}^2) = 8.14~{\rm mas~M_{\odot}^{-1}}$ is a constant, and $D_s$ is the source distance.
+The annual microlensing parallax breaks the assumption that the apparent lens-source relative motion is rectilinear.
 The effect is undetectable for most events, because during their (typically short) duration, Earth's motion around the Sun can be well approximated by a straight line.
 OGLE-2012-BLG-0838 has relatively long $t_\E$ of $40$ days.
 The anomaly additionally increases the chances of measuring $\pi_\E$, because it provides a well-timed event \citep{an01}.
-To fully define the parallax model, one has to specify $t_{0,{\rm par}}$ -- i.e., the parameter reference time \citep{skowron11}.
-This is used to define inertial frame, and a frequent choice is $t_{0,{\rm par}}\approx t_0$.
-Here, we adopt $t_{0,{\rm par}} = 6080$, i.e., during the time that constrains the $\rho$ measurement.